janewl/tdt4242-base/README.md

 Continuous integration will build the code pushed to master and push it to your heroku app so you get a live version of your latest code by just pushing your code to GitLab.

+1. Make sure you have the right python version (3.8.10) and have all other requirements installed.
-1. Create a heroku account and an app for both the frontend and the backend.
+2. Create a heroku account and an app for both the frontend and the backend.
+(Choose Europe as your region)
-2. Select buildpacks for the two apps.
-The backend uses Python while the frontend uses node.js.
+3. Select buildpacks for the two apps.
+The backend uses Python while the frontend uses nodejs.
-   * Settings > Buildpacks > Add buildpack
+   * Heroku > Settings > Buildpacks  > Add buildpack
    * Both applications need the buildpack https://github.com/heroku/heroku-buildpack-multi-procfile.git too.
 3. Set the project in the .gitlab-cs.yml file by replacing `<Your-herokuproject-name>` with the name of the Heroku app you created
 `- dpl --provider=heroku --app=<Your-herokuproject-name> --api-key=$HEROKU_STAGING_API_KEY`